ocean90/spotify-embed/readme.txt

 === Spotify Embed ===
 Contributors: ocean90
-Tags: Spotify, WP Embed, embed, music
-Requires at least: 2.9
+Tags: Spotify, WP Embed, Embed, Music, Spotfiy Play Button Requires at least: 2.9
 Tested up to: 3.4
 Stable tag: 0.2

 Easily embed Spotify playlists, albums and tracks into your posts through the new Spotify Play Button.

 == Description ==

-The plugin is based on the new [announced API by Spotify](https://developer.spotify.com/technologies/spotify-play-button/), better known as the Spotify Play Button.
+Spotify Embed is based on the new [API by Spotify](https://developer.spotify.com/technologies/spotify-play-button/), better known as the Spotify Play Button.
-With this plugin you can easily share you music with other Spotify users.
+With Spotify Embed you can easily share your favored music tracks, albums and playlists with other Spotify users.

 = What's your part? =
 Just place a Spotify link into your posts.
 It can be a link to your favored track or album, but also music playlists are possible.
-**For default use no shortcodes are necessary, just a link!**
+**By default no shortcodes are necessary, just a link!**
 And that was about your part.
 Easy, isn't it?

 = What does the plugin? =
 The plugin will fetch your links of your music and will convert it to a sexy Spotify Play Button.

 = Some usage examples =
 To embed a simple Track just embed a link like this: